Last updated on December 18th, 2022 at 02:34 pm

 Kolokasi (taro) dish is one of the most popular and delicious vegetarian dishes in Cyprus.
 Kolokasi is a root vegetable, and usually cooked in tomato sauce.
 What’s very unique about the way of cooking the taro or the Kolokasi to make this dish is that instead of washing the vegetable root crop or bulb.
 Definitely a must food to try in Cyprus.

-Fasolada is a classic delicious food to try in Cyprus as vegetarian.
+Fasolada is a classic delicious food to try as a vegetarian in Cyprus.
 Fasoladais white bean soup with different recipes depending on their region.
 The white beans are prepared by soaking them overnight, then rinsing and boiling them.

 8. KOLOKITHOKEFTEDES – COURGETTE BALLS / GREEK ZUCCHINI FRITTERS